benniehana111/Airfield-Analysis/README.md

 ## Objectives

-Compiling this data will create a useful reference dataset that can be accessed and browsed in Google Earth.
-Automating this process will save large amounts of work required for manual data collection and analysis.
-The ML model will generate a classification schema for use in detailed transportation studies that inform decisions involving, aircraft basing, aircraft routing, and investments in upgrading existing airfields and/or developing new facilities.
+Compiling this data will create a useful reference dataset that can be uploaded and browsed in Google Earth.
+Automating creation of this dataset will save large amounts of work required for manual data collection and analysis.
+The neural network model will provide a  classification schema for use in detailed transportation studies that inform decisions involving, aircraft basing, aircraft routing, and investments in upgrading existing airfields and/or developing new facilities.